 - White pus in the tooth extraction site

 - Pain that spreads from the ear, eye, temple, or neck

 - Intolerable or bad taste in the mouth

 - Partial or total loss of blood clot

 If you encounter any of these signs above, it may indicate that the site is not healing correctly.
 A dry socket is the most frequent problem after getting a tooth extracted.
 The white stuff is the necrotic gum tissue surrounding the socket.

 If the white stuff falls out of the socket, this is not a good sign.
 Your bones and nerves are not protected, which can leave you susceptible to infection.

-If you believe you have got a dry socket, you should contact your dentist immediately.
+If you believe you have got a dry socket, you should contact your Dentist Medford MA immediately.